elio-ghrayeb/pos-/README.md

 # pos
-#Just download and see it for your self
+#Just download and see it for yourself